awesome-panel/panel-xml/README.md

 ## ❤️ Contributions

-Contributions are welcome!
+Contributions and co-maintainers are very welcome!
 Please submit issues or pull requests to the [GitHub repository](https://github.com/awesome-panel/panel-xml).
 Check out the [DEVELOPER_GUIDE](DEVELOPER_GUIDE.md) for more information.

 ----